 Access to Artists' Books

 Access to the Library is by reader's ticket.
 For more information see, Registering to use the National Art Library.
 Due to the fragile nature of much of the material, readers are encouraged to be selective in choosing the items they wish to see.
-A maximum of six items may be seen in any one day without an appointment.
+Artists’ books will only be retrieved once you have arrived at the Library, even if they have been requested in advance.
+A maximum of 3 items may be consulted at a time.

 Group visits can also be arranged to look at artists' books in the Library's collections.

 The V&A is committed to respecting the intellectual property rights of others.
 We have therefore made all reasonable efforts to ensure that the reproduction of content on these pages is done with the full consent of copyright owners and that all credits are correct.
 We apologise for any inadvertent omissions.
 If for some reason a credit has been omitted, or there are queries in this respect, please email email@example.com